 Students Get Job Ready @ Job Search 101

-Colleges and universities spend four years or more preparing students for jobs and careers, but students are often unprepared for the actual job search.
+Colleges and universities spend four years or more preparing students for jobs and careers.
+But the job search comes before the job offer.

-That’s why Minnesota State University Moorhead’s Career Development Center is hosting Job Search 101 Thursday, Nov.
-8 from 4:30 to 7 p.m. in the university’s Comstock Memorial Union Ballroom.
+That’s why MSUM’s Career Development Center is hosting Job Search 101 Thursday, Oct.
+27 from 4:30 to 7 p.m. in the university’s Center for Business.

 National trends indicate that many students are underprepared for the job market.
-The truth is, businesses are hiring, and this event will help students prepare for the job search.
+The truth is, businesses ARE hiring, and this event will allow students to be prepared for the job search.

 Area businesses and professionals will help students get ready for the job search through this simulated career fair, where students will meet with prospective employers and practice their job skills in a safe, supportive environment.
 Students will learn how to make a great first impression, dress for the job they want, develop an elevator speech, write memorable thank you notes, network with local employers and have a successful job fair experience that will lead to job interviews.
-Employers will give students immediate, constructive feedback so they can practice and improve after visiting with each employer.
+Employers will give students immediate feedback and constructive comments so they can practice and improve after visiting with each employer.